isszzyrael/isszzyrael/README.md

 ## 🚀 Frontend Developer | React Enthusiast

 Welcome to my GitHub profile!
-I'm a passionate frontend developer with a focus on creating beautiful, responsive, and user-friendly web applications using React and modern web technologies.
+I'm a passionate Frontend Developer with a focus on creating beautiful, responsive, and user-friendly web applications using React and modern web technologies.

 ### 🔭 What I'm currently working on
 - Building dynamic React applications with modern hooks and state management